California's hospitals filling up as virus cases skyrocket

 It will be staffed this time with California Medical Assistance Teams, which usually respond to disasters like wildfires, and members of Newsom's California Health Corps — paid volunteers who are often recently retired medical professionals.
 The state also is seeking workers from contract medical providers and the federal government.

-Only 10 corps members were recently assisting at hospitals and nursing homes.
-But program spokesman Rodger Butler said some have previously assisted in intensive care units and Newsom on Monday said the program "has been incredibly effective, particularly in our skilled nursing facilities," with members helping at more than 100 facilities statewide.

-Coyle said the corps isn't a major help for hospitals "because the patients we are caring for are among the most acutely ill and very few of the Health Corps volunteers were trained at that highest level."

-Fresno County has been pleading for state help to staff three area hospitals for several weeks, but was sent just one or two workers for each amid the nationwide shortage, county Emergency Medical Services Director Daniel Lynch said.
+Fresno County, with a population of about 1 million, has been pleading for state help to staff three area hospitals for several weeks, but was sent just one or two workers for each amid the nationwide shortage, Lynch said.

-Fresno officials urged the state to open 123 alternative care beds ready for use at Porterville Development Center in Tulare County, but Lynch said they were told the state's priority is the Sacramento arena.
-Now county officials are considering putting overflow beds in the Fresno Convention Center.

-Ferguson defended the state's approach of having "flexible" alternative care sites that could serve residents displaced from nursing homes or skilled nursing facilities, or absorb some of hospitals' less serious patients.

-"This is kind of what the next stage of this looks like, if things go back to really bad," Ferguson said.
+"We're fulfilling what we can, but it is getting harder," Ghaly said.

-Associated Press writers Brian Melley contributed from Los Angeles and Daisy Nguyen from Oakland.
+Associated Press writers Brian Melley contributed from Los Angeles, Amy Taxin from Orange County and Daisy Nguyen from Oakland.